epejhan90/epejhan90.github.io/index.md

 <img style="padding: 0 5px; float: right; margin-left:5px;" src="profile.jpg" width="150" height="150">
 </p>
 <p style="margin-top: 10px;"> </p>
 I’m Elham, a guest visitor student in the Machine Learning Section at the University of Copenhagen, where I’m a member of the [CoAStaL](https://coastalcph.github.io/) NLP group under the supervision of [Desmond Elliott](https://elliottd.github.io/index.html).
 My interest is multimodal machine learning at the intersection of natural language processing and computer vision.
-My recent work includes text-to-image generation to generate images based on the related text using Generative Adversarial Networks (GANs).
+My recent works include text-to-image generation and semantic parsing.

 <h4>Education</h4>